Skip to content

 • Completes an inspection following the USDA NWS pre-movement animal inspection checklist as guidance, noting that the animal(s) is free of wounds harboring NWS myiasis before shipping.

-• Treats the animal(s) with a species-appropriate, FDA-approved, or EPA-approved product prior to entry and records it on the South Carolina NWS permit and ICVI.
+• Treats the animal(s) with a species-appropriate, FDA-approved, or EPA-approved product before entry that will be effective during the movement and records it on the two permits and ICVI.

 alt